 Venice is composed of Sestieri or six municipalities.
 Each Sestieri presents distinctive elegance and flavor.
 The most famous are San Polo and San Marco.
-No doubt, they are definitely awesome.
+No doubt, they are awesome.
 It is also recommended to devote some time to take a walk-through of others too.

 San Croce, Dorsoduro, Cannaregio, and Castello offer plenty of canals, quaint streets, and beauty.

 Enjoy Venice canals and pop up the water.

-You should in fact experience the canals in Venice, whatever your budget is.
+You should experience the canals in Venice, whatever your budget is.
 It is totally up to you, you can either pick up the option of Grand Canal through Vaporetto or go for the medium-budget gondola option.

 Moreover, If you want to spend extravagantly, choose the private Gondola ride.